prometheus-community/ipmi_exporter/README.md

 plan to use the latter, please read the guide [Understanding and using the multi-target exporter pattern][multi-target] for an overview of that paradigm.

+The exporter also provides a `/sd` endpoint for Prometheus HTTP service discovery, allowing dynamic discovery of configured modules without maintaining static target files.

 [multi-target]: https://prometheus.io/docs/guides/multi-target-exporter/

 By default, the exporter relies on tools from the [FreeIPMI][freeipmi] suite